oracle/truffleruby/README.md

 * Boot Ruby applications in less time
 * Execute C extensions in a managed environment
 * Provide new tooling such as debuggers and monitoring
-* Interoperate with languages like JavaScript, Python and R
+* Fast and low-overhead interopability with languages like JavaScript, Python and R
 * All while maintaining very high compatibility with the standard implementation of Ruby

 ## Authors